genexplain/api_tutorial_2022/tutorial/docs/index.md

 3. For parts requiring geneXplainR: R version &ge; 3.3
 4. For parts that depend on analysis of transcription factor binding sites: a TRANSFAC&#174; license.
 This can be obtained [here](https://genexplain.com/transfac/).
+5. For parts that depend on information from HumanPSD<sup>TM</sup>: a HumanPSD<sup>TM</sup> license.
+This can be obtained [here](https://genexplain.com/humanpsd/).
-5. An API package, Java or R. Please see below how to obtain them.
+6. An API package, Java or R. Please see below how to obtain them.

 We recommend obtaining the Java API package even if a user prefers R as the programming language, because the Java package provides a few additional utilities.